Skip to Main Content

 North Carolina prohibits discrimination in employment on the basis that an applicant or employer possesses sickle cell or hemoglobin C trait, that a person has requested genetic testing or counseling services, or due to genetic information being obtained concerning the person or a member of the person's family.
 N.C.
 Gen. Stat. §§ 95-28.1, 95-28.1A.

-The state also prohibits discrimination in continued employment on the basis of HIV status and prohibits HIV testing for determining suitability for continued employment.
+The state also prohibits discrimination in continued employment on the basis of HIV infection or having the AIDS virus and prohibits AIDS virus infection testing for determining suitability for continued employment.
 However, the statute's protections are limited.
-Employers can test for HIV in pre-employment and annual medical screens and are not prohibited from denying employment to an applicant based on a positive HIV test or making a reassignment or terminating employment if the HIV-positive status would pose a significant risk to the employee, the public, or coworkers or if the person could not perform normally assigned duties.
+Employers can test for the AIDS virus infection in pre-employment and annual medical screens.
+Employers are not prohibited from denying employment to an applicant, making a reassignment, or terminating employment based on a positive HIV test if the HIV-positive status would pose a significant risk to the employee, the public, or coworkers or if the person could not perform normally assigned duties.
 N.C.
 Gen. Stat. § 130A-148.